theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/integrate_sap_data_into_a_Snowflake_data_warehouse.md

 ---
 title: Integrate SAP Data into a Snowflake Data Warehouse
 description: integrating-sap-data-into-a-snowflake-data-warehouse
+author: Christian Tauchmann
 ---

-Theobald Software has partnered with Snowflake to build a showcase for integrating SAP ERP data into a Snowflake cloud data warehouse.
+The following article describes a customer use case, where Theobald Software has partnered with Snowflake to build a showcase for integrating SAP ERP data into a Snowflake cloud data warehouse.
-The solution described in this article is based on an actual customer use case.

 ### Customer Need